 - Use their name.
 First names are preferable unless you’re worried about appearing too informal.

 - Be personal.
-Include something about a past conversation or the service you provided them.
+Reference a past conversation, a detail you remember about them or the service you provided them.

 - Talk about the future.
-Make sure they know you look forward to helping them again.
+Make sure they know you look forward to the opportunity of helping them again.

-We talk all the time about making a first impression, but making a lasting impression is equally important.
+Everyone stresses making a good first impression, but making a lasting impression is equally important.
 In a season when everyone is sending and receiving gifts, make sure yours stands out.
-This doesn’t have to mean big or expensive — it just needs to be thoughtful.
+Customer gift ideas don’t have to be big or expensive — they need to be thoughtful above all.

 Looking for more great ways to build lasting relationships with customers?
 Let us help you automate your email and social media marketing!